socotra/amp-blueprints/README.md

 A collection of blueprint projects which illustrate various features of AMP Marketplace applications.

 This repository contains sample blueprint apps illustrating the all Socotra Marketplace Application features.
-Each blueprint is a self-contained extension that explains one topic in [https://socotra.atlassian.net/wiki/spaces/MD/pages](https://socotra.atlassian.net/wiki/spaces/MD/pages/2593620097/Reference+Guides).
+Each blueprint is a self-contained extension that explains one topic in [Public docs](https://socotra.atlassian.net/wiki/spaces/MD/pages/2593620097/Reference+Guides).
 You can read, play with or adapt from these samples to create your own applications using all listed features.

 You can expect from each sample:
 - An explanation of its functionality